Conceiving with PMOS – 11 things that helped us

 3. Acupuncture

 This is linked to stress management, but the benefits of acupuncture for fertility extend far beyond this.
-The evidence for fertility acupuncture in PCOS is growing and shows that somehow (they’re still figuring out exactly how) it helps with ovulation and to regulate androgen levels.
+The evidence for fertility acupuncture in PCOS (now PMOS) is growing and shows that somehow (they’re still figuring out exactly how), it helps with ovulation and to regulate androgen levels.

-I used the lovely Hannah Pearn, who specialises in acupuncture for fertility and I can’t recommend her highly enough.
+I saw the lovely Hannah Pearn, who specialises in acupuncture for fertility, and I can’t recommend her highly enough.

 4. Inositol

-Inositol improves ovarian function and metabolism of women with PCOS.
-It does this by decreasing insulin resistance, reducing testosterone levels, regulating menstrual cycles and promoting ovulation in women.
+Inositol can improve ovarian function and metabolism in women with PCOS (PMOS).
+It does this by helping to decrease insulin resistance, reduce testosterone levels, regulate menstrual cycles and promote ovulation.

-Inositol also supports normal lipid (blood fat) levels and improves egg quality in women trying to conceive.
+Inositol also supports normal lipid (blood fat) levels and egg quality in women trying to conceive.

 5. Vitamin D